Van Gogh's Chair

 Van Gogh's Chair is a painting created in 1888 by Dutch artist Vincent van Gogh.
 It is currently held by the National Gallery, London.

 The painting shows a rustic wooden chair, with a simple woven straw seat, on a tiled floor.
 On the chair seat is a decorated pipe and a pouch of pipe tobacco.
-In the background is an onion box with Van Gogh's name on it.
+In the background is an onion box with Vincent’s name on it.
 It has become one of Van Gogh's most iconic images, to the extent that Van Gogh's cataloger Jan Hulsker noted that "there are few pictures of Vincent's about which so much was written in later years."